conda-forge/watex-feedstock/README.md

 Documentation: https://watex.readthedocs.io

-watex is a Python library to solve real-engineering problems in the field of groundwater exploration.It uses geophysical, hydrogeology, and geology methods to  minimize the  unsucessfull drillings, unustainable boreholes and reduce the cost of the hydrogeology parameter collections.
+watex is a Python library to solve engineering problems in the field of groundwater exploration.
+It brings intelligent approaches for reducing numerous losses during the hydro-geophysical exploration projects via the geophysical, hydrogeology, and geology methods.
+The library minimizes the  unsucessfull drillings, unsustainable boreholes, reduce the cost of the hydrogeology parameter collections, predict the groundwater flow rate and the level of water inrush, recover the electromagnetic loss signals...

 Current build status
 ====================